MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 * You have created an IAM Role to use for your MarkLogic cluster.
 * You have created an EC2 Key-Pair to securely shell into your MarkLogic cluster.
-* You have created a Simple Notification System (SNS) topic to receive log messages from the MarkLogic cluster and copied the SNS topic's ARN.
-You will need the ARN when creating the cluster.

 Let's begin.